Initial/Examination Foreign Educated

 • Please be advised that once you complete the online application, you will not be able go back and edit it.
 Put your school’s name and anticipated graduation date on the application.

-- Proper form of identification to prove identity and authorization to work in the United States.
+- Upload proper form of identification to prove identity and authorization to work in the United States.
 A copy of your social security card must be submitted.
 You must also submit a copy of your Driver's License (front and back) or your passport.
-If you are not a citizen of the United States, submit proper documentation evidencing that you have obtained legal authority to work in the United States. *Please do not submit originals as they will not be mailed back
+All copies must be in color.
+If you are not a citizen of the United States, submit proper documentation evidencing that you have obtained legal authority to work in the United States.

 Step 3: Complete Background Check